ansys/pyconverter-xml2py/doc/source/getting_started/source_code.rst

 --------------------

 The converter can also handled the code generation for functions that need a customized code.
-The latters need to be added to the directory ``_package/customized_functions``.
+These need to be added to the directory ``_package/customized_functions``.

 The provided code will then be the one used during the conversion.

-Furthermore, the **Returns** and **Examples** sections will also be added to the docstring.
+Furthermore, the **Returns** and **Examples** sections, if any, will be added to the Python docstring.

 .. tab-set::